 Did you lose your shared folders with the update of Mac OS X from Snow Leopard to Lion?
-You can’t see your shared folders from your DVR or Medicaneter boxes hooked up to your TV?
-The internet tells you to install gigabytes of developer tools and use tons of command-line instructions to regain the ability to see your mac from your other devices in the house after moving to Lion?
+You can’t see your shared folders from your DVR or Mediacenter box hooked in your TV?
+The internet tells you to install gigabytes of developer tools and use tons of command-line instructions to regain the ability to see your mac from your other devices in the house after moving to Lion or Mountain Lion?
 We might be able to help.

 SMBUp (current version: 1.4.1) re-instates Samba as a service of your mac and provides a simple interface to manage the service.
 Compatible with OS X Lion and above.

 SMBUp is donationware.
-A reminder may appear no more than once a day until disabled by checking the donation checkbox1.
+A reminder may appear no more than once a day until disabled by checking the donation checkbox ((It is assumed a donation has happened :) )).
 The checkbox is based on the honor system: It won’t verify whether the donation has been made, the user is trusted implicitly.

 The application is not crippled in any way if no donation is made, although donations are appreciated as they help us continue improving the software.